polterguy/polterguy.github.io/documentation/faq/index.md

 ## Can I have my own ChatGPT

-Yes, this is one of our most sought after products, and we sell it as a commercial offering included in our flagship product called Aista Magic Cloud.
+Yes, this is one of our most sought after products, and we sell it as a commercial offering included in our flagship product called Magic Cloud.
 It works by scraping your website for training data, or any other website.
 Magic will use the result of scraping to create a _"custom private AI model"_, that you can include on your own website.
 This is what we did for our [polterguy.github.io](https://polterguy.github.io) website in fact, and creating